Earlier this year, when I asked my Instagram audience for topics they’d like me to address, one person wrote, “How to keep caring.”

 4. Eat well, sleep enough, exercise regularly

 I don’t think I need to expand here.
+(Go here for a post on low-waste, mostly free self-care.)

 5. Learn to live in the moment

 A couple of weeks ago, I met a poet named Aristotle Johns at the farmers’ market.
 The sign taped to his small typewriter table read, “Free poems.
 Give me a prompt, I’ll give you a poem.”
-So I asked him to write me a poem about hope and said that I read and write about the environment.
+So I asked him to write me a poem about hope and told him that I read and write about the environment.

 After I finished buying my produce for the week, I stopped back at Aristotle’s table and picked up my poem.
 I was impressed that he wrote something so lovely, so quickly.